 Now you you’re prepared for anytime a recipe calls for cooked chicken or chicken broth.

 Zaycon Fresh – Great Prices on FRESH Chicken Delivered to Your Area

-I love having my Boneless Skinless Chicken Breast delivered by Zaycon Foods.
+I love having my Boneless Skinless Chicken Breast (and other fresh meats) delivered by Zaycon Fresh.
 By cutting out the middle man, Zaycon Fresh brings you the highest quality meat products at the lowest prices.
-They used to have just a few drop off points, but they’ve gained so much popularity over the past few years, that locations nationwide are able to take advantage of the freshness and super savings.
+They host events at locations nationwide and now more people than ever are able to take advantage of the freshness and super savings.